wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/testing.md

         drivers = ext.drivers
 ```

-The Cordform task doesn’t create/cleanup the database and doesn’t download the required JDBC driver JAR, however it can copy already downloaded JDBC driver via the `drivers` property.
+The Cordform task doesn’t create/cleanup the database and doesn’t download the required JDBC driver `.jar`, however it can copy already downloaded JDBC driver via the `drivers` property.
 Manual database setup is described in Node configuration.

 {{< note >}}